 Section 9 of the Electoral Commission of Zambia Act No. 25 of 2016 provides for the appointment of the Chief Electoral Officer who is the Chief Executive Officer of the Commission and is responsible for the management and administration of the Commission; and implementation of the decisions of the Commission.

 The Chief Electoral Officer is an ex-officio of the Commission.
 All policy decisions are made by the Commission, while the Management is responsible for the implementation of all decisions of the Commission.

 The roles of the Commission and Management are distinct.
 The Commission sets the strategic direction, monitors operational performance, compliance, management processes and policies and sets authority levels.
 The Commission has four (4) Committees chaired by Members of the Commission, namely Finance; Administration; Elections and Logistics; and Publicity and Voter Education.
 There are also other Committees created by Legislation that include the Audit Committee; Procurement Committee and Integrity Committee.

 The Commission has nine (9) departments that have specific responsibilities related to the electoral affairs.
 These are Electoral Operations, Information Technology, Legal, Finance, Voter Education, Procurement, Human Resource and Administration, Public Relations and Audit.

 Hon.
 Mr. Justice Esau E. Chulu - Chairperson

 Justice Esau Elliot Chulu is the current Chairperson of the Electoral Commission of Zambia (ECZ).
-He was appointed Commissioner at the Electoral Commission of Zambia in December 2009 until 2015 when he was appointed Chairperson of the Commission.
+He was appointed Commissioner of the Electoral Commission of Zambia in December 2009 until 2015 when he was appointed Chairperson of the Commission.

 Hon.
 Mr. Justice Christopher Sichimwa Mushabati – Commissioner